 The Angelina and Nacogdoches Counties Water Control and Improvement District Number One was created in 1954, as a political subdivision of the State of Texas.

-The District sells water for industrial use to Luminant Energy, which operates a power plant on the western shore of the reservoir.
-The District also provides cooling water for Southern Company's new biomass fired power plant in Sacul, which is about 10 miles southeast of the lake.
-The plant began operation in 2012.
-The City of Henderson also has an option on water from Lake Striker for future use.
+The District sells water to a Luminant Energy power plant on the western shoreline of the reservoir.
+Water is also sold to Austin Energy’s biomass fired power plant about ten miles southeast of the lake near Sacul.
+The City of Henderson also has an option on water from the lake for future usage.

 The lake is also used for recreational purposes.
 The District leases waterfront and off-water lots which are located in the Lake Striker Shoreline Subdivision.

 The District also has about 2000 acres of timberland around the lake that is professionally managed by Farmer's National Company which was formerly James Houser Consulting Foresters.